astraly-labs/Pragma/docs/versioned_docs/version-V3/starknet/computational-feeds/Realized Volatility.md

 ### Function: `calculate_volatility`

 This function allows you to query realized volatility for any price feed calculated over a requested period of time.
 The function accesses checkpoints within the requested timeframe, and uses the above equation to calculate realized volatility.
-Currently, Empiric sets a checkpoint every 5 minutes.
+Currently, Pragma sets a checkpoint every 5 minutes.
 If you need more granular data, you can set more checkpoint via the `set_checkpoint function`.

 #### Inputs